AdobeDocs/experience-platform.en/help/sources/connectors/ecommerce/shopify-streaming.md

 The following section outlines prerequisite steps to complete before using the [!DNL Shopify] Streaming source.

->[!IMPORTANT]
->
->You must have a valid [!DNL Shopify] partner account in order to connect to [!DNL Shopify] APIs.
+You must have a valid [!DNL Shopify] partner account in order to connect to [!DNL Shopify] APIs.
 If you do not already have a partner account, please register using the [[!DNL Shopify] partners dashboard](https://www.shopify.com/partners).

 ### Create your application